toltinova/mbot/README.md

 ## Frontend Development Server

+1. Run `npm install -g @angular/cli` to install the Angular command line interface.
+2. Run `npm install` to install required project dependencies.
-Run `ng serve` for a frontend development server on `http://localhost:4200/`.
+3. Run `ng serve` for a frontend development server on `http://localhost:4200/`.

 The app will automatically reload if you change any of the source files.